It’s dead money when you pursue financial deadbeats

 We were not, however, the fastest gun.

-Several other writers got there first (including Debra Borchardt, who fought the case personally and wrote about her victory here: https://www.linkedin.com/pulse/i-sued-consumers-digest-won-debra-borchardt/?trackingId=%2BrjLCgnxy31UVV6yhmcT6A%3D%3D), and the money dried up before we could certify our claim.
+Several other writers got there first (including Debra Borchardt, who fought the case personally and wrote about her victory), and the money dried up before we could certify our claim.

 The National Writers Union in May 2018 got Consumers Digest to sign a payment agreement for the full 63 grand of the freelancers’ contracts, but my Illinois lawyer told me to stay out of that suit since I had an enforceable judgment before the case was filed.
 Consumers Digest, apparently, never honored the agreement or paid those writers a dime.